embrace-io/embrace-android-sdk/UPGRADING.md

 - `Embrace.LastRunEndState` is now its own top level class, `LastRunEndState`
 - Several public APIs are now implemented in Kotlin rather than Java.
 Generally this will not affect backwards compatibility but the following may have slight changes to their signatures:
   - `EmbraceNetworkRequest` Java overloads replaced with default parameters
+- Several internally used classes and symbols have been hidden from the public API

 ### Removed APIs